open-sdg/open-sdg/docs/index.md

 <img class="wheel" alt="UN SDG Colour Wheel" src="img/SDG Wheel_Transparent.png" />

-[Open SDG](https://github.com/open-sdg/open-sdg) is a reporting platform developed for managing and publishing data and statistics related to the [UN Sustainable Development Goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/) (SDGs).
+[Open SDG](https://github.com/open-sdg/open-sdg) is an open source, free-to-reuse platform for managing and publishing data and statistics related to the [UN Sustainable Development Goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/) (SDGs).
 It is built exclusively with open-source libraries and tools and can be hosted and maintained using free services.
-Though the platform itself is available at no cost, it can be modified to fit a variety of user needs, and comes with many customizable tools and features including:

-* Data that can be downloaded in machine-readable formats
+Key features include:
+* Machine-readable data
-* Several options for data visualizations: graphs, data tables, and maps
+* Data visualizations: graphs, data tables, and maps
-* Data management capabilities and tools that can display the percentage of indicators with statistics that are being reported online, statistics that are in progress, and statistics that are currently being explored for each goal
-* Availability in  all official UN languages: Arabic, Chinese, English, French, and Spanish.
-Additional languages are currently being added through [SDG Translations](https://open-sdg.github.io/sdg-translations/)
+* Multilingual: already available in the six official UN languages and more, using the [SDG Translations](https://open-sdg.github.io/sdg-translations/) resource

-All of these features make the Open SDG platform a low-cost, high-feature option for SDG reporting.
+* Fully customisable

+For more information on features see our [Open SDG Features page](https://open-sdg.readthedocs.io/en/latest/open-sdg-features/).

+Have a question?
+Try our [Frequently Asked Questions](https://open-sdg.readthedocs.io/en/latest/faq/) page.

+Interested in setting up your own version of Open SDG?
+Use our [Quick Start](https://open-sdg.readthedocs.io/en/latest/quick-start/) guide.

+Want to know more about who else has Open SDG and why?
+See our 'Open SDG users section', including a [List of users](https://open-sdg.readthedocs.io/en/latest/community/) and various case studies.

 We hope this documentation is helpful for getting your Open SDG project started.
-Please reach out to us on GitHub if you have comments, feedback, or want to get involved with the Open SDG community.
+If you have comments, feedback, or want to get involved with the Open SDG community then please [contact us](https://open-sdg.readthedocs.io/en/latest/support/).